threefoldtech/info_grid/src/farmers/farmerbot/farmerbot_information.md

     ```

 This last command can take some time as it is downloading new docker images.
 Let the Farmerbot run for some time.
 If you think something is wrong, or if you want to check if there is something wrong, you should look into the **config/farmerbot.log** file.
 If you see some errors please contact [ThreeFold Support](https://threefoldfaq.crisp.help/en/).

 ***

+### Add a 3Node to a running Farmerbot

+If the Farmerbot is running and you want to add a new 3Node to your farm, you will need to [stop and restart the Farmerbot](#stop-and-restart-the-farmerbot) once the new 3Node is connected to the TFGrid.

+***